mayrton1/liri-node-app-/README.md

 - Spotify API
 - OMDB API

-Matthw Ayrton, University of Utah Coding Bootcamp (https://github.com/mayrton1/liri-node-app-)
+Matthew Ayrton, University of Utah Coding Bootcamp (https://github.com/mayrton1/liri-node-app-)

 I created this program from start to finish using the technologies (liste above)